How to Manage Multiple Projects

 Wondering how to manage multiple projects simultaneously without dropping the ball on any of them?
 It’s easier said than done, but these tips for managing multiple projects will help you prioritize, plan smarter, and switch gears effectively when needed.

 Step 1: Create an integrated plan and schedule

 The key to managing multiple projects is to be as proactive as possible.
-In order to do this, you need to plan in an integrated way.
-For example, if you have two separate project schedules, it becomes very difficult to pinpoint when you’re expected to be in two places at once.
-Most scheduling software tools will allow you to combine schedules, or to view them together for conflicts.
-This will allow you to pinpoint potential issues in advance and try to reschedule what you can.
-Ideally, you don’t want any two projects hitting a huge milestone at the same time.
-Particularly if it’s something that will require a lot of management oversight such as a product launch.
+To do this, you need to plan in an integrated way.
+For example, if you have two separate project schedules, it becomes difficult to pinpoint when you’re expected to be in two places at once.
+Most scheduling software tools allow you to combine schedules or view them together for conflicts.
+This will enable you to pinpoint potential issues in advance and try to reschedule what you can.
+Ideally, you don’t want any two projects hitting a huge milestone simultaneously — particularly if it will require a lot of management oversight, such as a product launch.

 Step 2: Prioritize and delegate

-You cannot do everything yourself.
-As a new project manager, you may have only been given one project in order to get you off the ground slowly.
-But as you increase your work experience and are given two, or three, or more, you suddenly don’t have time to do everything you used to do.
-Now you need to take a hard look at everything you’re doing and determine what you can let go.
-There is a four-square method of task prioritization to help you determine what to do based on four factors: important, not important, urgent, not urgent.
+As a new project manager, you may start with one project at a time as you get your bearings.
+But as you increase your work experience and are given more to do, time management can become more difficult.
+You’ll need to take a look at everything you’re doing and determine what you can let go of, what needs your immediate attention, and what you can delegate to other team members.
+Try a four-square method of task prioritization to determine what to do based on four factors: important, not important, urgent, and not urgent.

-Create a list of all of your tasks and then choose which of the four squares they belong in.
+Get started by creating a list of all your tasks and then choosing which of the four squares they belong in.
 Here’s an example of something that might belong in each square:

 - Important & Urgent: Having a kick-off meeting for your new project to get started